-If any prohibited items are found during the search, the member of staff will follow the guidance set out below on confiscation.
+If any of prohibited items listed above are found during the search, the member of staff will follow the guidance set out below on confiscation.

-If a pupil is found to be in possession of a prohibited item, then our staff member will alert the DSL and or DDSL and the pupil should be sanctioned in line with our school's behaviour policy to ensure consistency of approach.
+If a pupil is found to be in possession of a prohibited items listed above, then our staff member will alert the DSL and or DDSL and the pupil should be sanctioned in line with our school's behaviour policy to ensure consistency of approach.